mrmckain/Herbarium_Genomics/README.md

 <br>

+<h1>GC Content</h1>

+The script <code>get_gc_content.pl</code> can be used to estimate the GC content from FASTQ reads.
+This script requires FASTQ files to be present in the working directory.
+The files must have the ending ".fq" or ".fastq".

+To run the script, simply call with Perl:

+	perl get_gc_content.pl

+The output file is called GC_content.txt and include the percent AT, percent GC, and total base pairs for the FASTQ files.

 <h1>References</h1>

 * Grigoirev, I. V., R. Nikitin, S. Haridas, A. Kuo, R. Ohm, R. Otillar, R. Rile, A. Salamov, X. Zhao, F. Korzeniewski, T. Smirnova, H. Nordberb, I. Dubchak, and I. Shabalov.
 2014.
 MycoCosm portal: gearing up for 1000 fungal genomes. <i>Nucleic Acids Research</i>, 1(42):D699-D704. doi: <a href="https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/gkt1183">10.1093/nar/gkt1183</a>